 READ MORE: 9 Things You Should Know About Victoria Woodhull

 In the years since Woodhull’s trailblazing campaign, dozens of other women have made bids for the presidency.
 Despite not being able to vote for herself, suffragette Belva Ann Lockwood garnered 4,149 votes in 1884.
 Maine Senator Margaret Chase Smith later won 227,007 votes in the 1964 Republican primary, but fell short of the getting the nomination.
 Eight years later, Congresswoman Shirley Chisolm was the first woman—and the first African American—to seek the Democratic nomination.
 Lenora Fulani became the first woman to get on the ballot in all 50 states when she ran as a third party candidate in 1988, and Hillary Clinton later achieved the best ever showing by a woman in a primary in 2008.
-To date, the most successful female candidate in the general election is the Green Party’s Jill Stein, who netted over 450,000 votes in 2012.
+In 2012, the Green Party’s Jill Stein netted over 450,000 votes in 2012.

 In 2016, Hillary Clinton became the first woman to accept the nomination of a major party.
 The former first lady, senator and secretary of state defeated Bernie Sanders in the Democratic primary and ran against Republican Donald Trump in the general election.
 Clinton received 65,853,514 votes—nearly 3 million more than Trump—but lost in the Electoral College.

 In 2020, a record number of women ran in the Democratic primary.